 Veterinary Equine Dentistry Consultations

-A equine dentistry consultation involves a 10-point health check (physical examination), the taking a detailed patient history, weighing on the digital scales, the provision of sedatives and pain relief (if needed), a thorough examination of the external structures of the head and a detailed oral examination.
+A equine dentistry consultation involves an overall health check (physical examination), the taking a detailed patient history, weighing on the digital scales, the provision of sedatives and pain relief (if needed), a thorough examination of the external structures of the head and a detailed oral examination.
 Only then can treatment of pathology be performed, as well as the floating of sharp enamel points for proper equilibrium.

 Other procedures that can be performed if required are intraoral and surgical extractions, the provision of nerve blocks (for otherwise painful procedures), treatment of periodontal disease, orthodontics, fracture repair and digital imaging (X-rays).
 In addition your horse’s entire health can be looked after by nutrition evaluation, the administration of de-wormers and vaccinations etc.